naiches/dark-mode-for-wp-dashboard/readme.txt

 - Update: Added Advanced Custom Fields support

 = 1.1.1 =
-- Update: Fixed Gutenberg editor.
+- Update: Fixed Gutenberg editor

 = 1.1.0 =
 - Update: Added the option to disable the dark mode in the user profile.